 Maine Inland Fisheries and Wildlife, which designates the most significant ecological areas in the state, recognizes Taunton Bay as a “Beginning with Habitat” Focus Area.
 The intertidal wetlands in Taunton Bay provide a place for fish, shellfish, ducks, shorebirds, wading birds, and other wildlife to take shelter, feed, and reproduce.

 Plans for public access on the property include a small parking lot off Route 200 and a walking trail.
 You may soon be able to hike, fish, hunt, or birdwatch on the 17-acre parcel.

 The 17-acre parcel is located on the north side of Hog Bay, abutting Route 200 to the south.
-The property is just west of the private road on Route 200, Button Drive.
+The property is just west of Button Drive, a private road on Route 200.

 We are blessed to be working with amazing landowners in this neighborhood who understand the need for all people to get into nature and appreciate the beauty of this Bay, and are supportive of FBC providing a place for public access.